 Are there any particular tactics you plan to undertake (house parties, press conferences, road shows, non-English media, videos)?
 These can be listed as bullets in overall campaign communications plan, but please note that most tactics, like a targeted video release or event may require its own in-depth communications plan and individual measures of success.
-Please include a timeline.
+Include a timeline with dates, as specific as possible.